 Over 30 people were injured after a grenade was thrown into a nightclub last week.
 The attack was believed to be carried out by one of Colombia’s biggest criminal organisations.

-Videos have emerged on social media of screaming revellers rushing to escape the club – creating a stampede.
+Videos have emerged on social media of screaming revellers rushing to escape the club, creating a stampede.
 Local media reported the device was thrown from a motorcycle.
 A man and a woman have since been arrested.

 An official told El Colombiano that the attack is thought to have been motivated by the non-payment of extortion by the business.

-While the mayor of the small city, which has a population of just over 100,000, said the attack is the result of local drug gangs battling it out in the region.
+The mayor of the small city, which has a population of just over 100,000, said the attack is the result of local drug gangs battling it out in the region.